April 14, 2026

 When a program asks for a password, run it under ltrace first.
 If it calls strcmp(your_input, secret_password), ltrace prints both arguments.
 You get the answer without reading any assembly.

-When you are ready to go deeper, read the Ghidra guide for a full walkthrough of the tool, and the GDB guide for dynamic analysis.
-The Hex Viewer and ASCII Table tools are useful when you are staring at raw bytes.
-Follow the Reverse Engineering path for a structured progression through the category.
+When you are ready to go deeper, read the Ghidra guide for a full walkthrough and the GDB guide for dynamic analysis.
+The Hex Viewer and ASCII Table tools help when you are staring at raw bytes.
+Follow the Reverse Engineering path for a structured progression.

 Binary Exploitation: Take Control

-Binary exploitation -- often called "pwn" in CTF circles -- is about finding memory corruption vulnerabilities in compiled programs and using them to hijack what the program does.
-Instead of just reading the flag out of the binary, you force the program to give it to you by breaking how it manages memory.
+Binary exploitation, called "pwn" in CTF circles, is about finding memory corruption bugs in compiled programs and using them to hijack what the program does.
+Instead of reading the flag out of the binary, you force the program to hand it over by breaking how it manages memory.

-This is the hardest category in picoCTF, and that reputation is earned.
-To do pwn well, you need to be comfortable with reverse engineering, understand C and how it manages memory, know the Linux memory model, and be able to write exploit code in Python.
-If you are brand new to CTFs, do not start here.
-Build your foundation in General Skills and Reverse Engineering first, and get comfortable with basic C programming before attempting binary exploitation challenges.
+This is the hardest category in picoCTF, and the reputation is earned.
+To do pwn well you need to be comfortable with reverse engineering, understand C and how it manages memory, know the Linux memory model, and write exploit code in Python.
+If you are brand new, do not start here.
+Build your foundation in General Skills and Reverse Engineering first, and get comfortable with basic C before you attempt it.
+Coming to it cold is the fastest way to convince yourself CTF is not for you, which would be the wrong lesson.

 The Linux memory model

-Every running program has several regions of memory.
+Every running program has several memory regions.
 The stack holds local variables and return addresses and grows downward.
-The heap holds dynamically allocated memory created with malloc and grows upward.
+The heap holds memory allocated with malloc and grows upward.
 The text segment holds the actual program code.
 The GOT and PLT are tables that handle linking to shared libraries at runtime.
 Most buffer overflow exploits target the stack; most heap challenges target the heap metadata or allocator behavior.

 Three entry-level vulnerability types

-1. Stack buffer overflow -- A program copies user input into a fixed-size buffer without checking the length.
-If you write past the end of the buffer, you overwrite the return address that tells the program where to go when the current function finishes.
-Control that return address and you control execution.
+1. Stack buffer overflow.
+A program copies user input into a fixed-size buffer without checking the length.
+Write past the end and you overwrite the return address that tells the program where to go when the function finishes.
+Control that address and you control execution.

-2. Format string vulnerability -- A program calls printf(user_input) instead of printf("%s", user_input).
-Format specifiers like %x and %n in user input let you read from and write to arbitrary memory locations.
-These challenges often let you leak the flag directly from memory.
+2. Format string vulnerability.
+A program calls printf(user_input) instead of printf("%s", user_input).
+Format specifiers like %x and %n in your input then let you read from and write to arbitrary memory.
+These often let you leak the flag straight out of memory.

-3. Heap overflow -- Writing past the end of a heap-allocated buffer can corrupt the metadata that the allocator uses to track free chunks.
+3. Heap overflow.
+Writing past the end of a heap-allocated buffer can corrupt the metadata the allocator uses to track free chunks.
 Beginner heap challenges in picoCTF usually have a win() function you just need to redirect execution to.

 Essential tools

-Your toolkit for pwn has three pieces. checksec reads a binary and tells you which protections are enabled -- stack canaries, ASLR, PIE, NX -- so you know what you are working against. pwntools is a Python library built specifically for writing exploits: it handles sending payloads, receiving output, packing addresses, and connecting to remote services.
-GDB with either the PEDA or PWNDBG plugin gives you a debugger that shows register values, stack layout, and memory in a useful format for exploit development.
+Your pwn toolkit has three pieces. checksec reads a binary and reports which protections are on (stack canaries, ASLR, PIE, NX) so you know what you are up against. pwntools is a Python library built for writing exploits: it sends payloads, receives output, packs addresses, and connects to remote services.
+GDB with the PWNDBG or PEDA plugin gives you a debugger that shows registers, stack layout, and memory in a format that is actually usable for exploit development.

 The standard pwn workflow